 The general-season any legal weapon (rifle) buck deer hunt runs from Oct.
-22 to Oct.
-30, 2016.
+21-29, 2017.

 If you obtained a general-season any legal weapon buck permit, you may use any legal weapon to take one buck deer in the hunting unit listed on your permit.
 You may also choose to use a crossbow, a draw lock or a muzzleloader with a magnifying scope during the rifle hunt.